Line Tool

 Arrow directions

 Arrow placement matters for flow diagrams.
 "Start" arrows point from the line start, "End" arrows point to the line end.
 Choose based on the direction of flow or relationship you're illustrating.
+Arrow markers are used in straight and curved modes.

 Stroke width and zoom